General Mountaineering Situations and Avoidable Mistakes

 - Sustaining a head injury during a fall or being hit by falling rocks or ice.
 Grey matters – Wear a helmet.

 - Being roped too close together on a glacier and being pulled into a crevasse by another team member.
 Even if not pulled in, you may not have enough rope between you and the crevasse to establish a reliable anchor or mechanical advantage system if needed.
-This is the most common glacier mistake.
+This is the most common and completely avoidable glacier mistake.

 - Not carrying all the necessary gear for mountain travel/self-rescue and knowing how to use it properly.
-Never depend upon others for your safety or rescue!
+Never depend upon others for your safety or rescue.
 If you don’t have the gear and experience to use it appropriately, you should be with a guide.
-Don’t be a liability for others – act responsibly !
+Don’t be a liability for others – act responsibly –

 - Not knowing how to establish strong, reliable snow anchors and escape your tie-in point on the rope when another team member falls into a crevasse.